-(5) Native tree preservation areas must extend to the full drip line of slash pine, three quarter drip line for all canopy type trees, and six feet from the trunk of any native palm, or other protective means, such as retaining walls, must be provided.
-Except for work related to approved ecological restoration activities, b.
-Drv detention areas. c.
+(2) The following uses may contribute to the open space requirements provided the minimum dimensions are met: a.
+Buffers and landscaped areas in off-street parking areas, except for areas reserved for future parking spaces pursuant to section 34-2017(d): b.
+Dry detention areas. c.
 Existing or proposed bodies of water, including stormwater management areas and areas subject to saltwater inundation, which may be used to offset up to a maximum of 25 percent of the required open space d.
-Active and passive recreation areas such as playgrounds, golf courses, beach frontage, nature trails, bikeways, pedestrian ways, tennis courts, swimming pools and other similar open spaces, as long as not more than 20 percent of the recreational area credited as open space consists of impervious surface. e.
+Active and passive recreation areas such as playgrounds, golf courses, beach frontage, nature trails, bikeways, pedestrian ways, tennis courts, swimming pools and other similar open spaces, as long as not more than f.
+Archaeological sites or zones that are designated as significant historic resources pursuant to chapter 22. g.
+Removal of native vegetation from indigenous open space areas by mechanical or chemical means is prohibited unless specified by the indigenous vegetation management plan.

+20 percent of the recreational area credited as open space consists of impervious surface. e.
 Outdoor active and passive public use areas such as plazas, atriums, courtyards and other similar public spaces, which may be used to offset up to a maximum of 20 percent of the required open space.